For Residency Program Applicants 2023-24 (2024 Match)

-Due to the COVID outbreak, OHSU Neurosurgery will be doing virtual interviews this academic year.
+For a variety of reasons, including the health and safety of our applicants and employees, and for equity reasons, OHSU Neurosurgery will be doing virtual interviews again this academic year.
 We are developing resources so applicants can learn about our program, hear from our faculty and residents, and visit campus virtually.
 As those resources are developed, we will be posting them on this page.
 Please click on the resources below to learn about our program!

 OHSU Neurosurgery Residency Program - Narrated by members of OHSU residency team

-OHSU Neurosurgery Residency Program Overview - Narrated by Stephen Bowden, M.D., PGY-4
+OHSU Neurosurgery Residency Program Overview - Narrated by Stephen Bowden, M.D., PGY-7

 A Sense of OHSU - OHSU GME Programs - YouTube video